tefera-addis-sisay/tefera-addis-sisay.github.io/_teaching/emerging-technologies.md

 ## 📘 Course Description

-This course explores modern and emerging technologies shaping the future of computing, including artificial intelligence, Internet of Things (IoT), cloud computing, blockchain, and edge computing.
+This course explores modern and emerging technologies shaping the future of computing and engineering.
+Students are introduced to trends such as artificial intelligence, cloud computing, IoT, and blockchain.

-It introduces students to rapidly evolving technologies that are transforming industries and society.

 ---